AdiD47/MedQuery/README.md

-# MedQuery – Multi-Agent Med Intelligence (Hackathon Starter)
+# MedQuery – Multi-Agent Med Intelligence

 This project demonstrates a Master Agent orchestrating specialist agents to answer complex pharma strategy questions like: